Wild Camping is one of the best ways to discover the beauty of Ireland by really getting off the beaten track.

 2. Sperrin Mountains

-The Sperrin Mountain range in Northern Ireland is beautiful and untouched.
+An excellent place to go wild camping in Northen Ireland is the Sperrin Mountain range.
+The mountains are beautiful and wonderfully untouched.
 They are best experienced as part the Ulster Way hike.
 The walk is scenic and pretty quiet all year round.
 At the base of the largest mountain, Sawel, you’ll find Glenrandel river – a great spot to pitch your tent at the end of the day’s hike.

 3. Ben Crom Reservoir